evgeniko/demo-cctp-executor-ts-sdk/README.md

 ## Transfer Parameters

-You can also customize these parameters in `cctp-transfer.ts`:
+You can customize these parameters in `cctp-transfer.ts`:

 ```typescript
 const TOKEN_AMOUNT = '0.21';  // Amount of USDC to transfer